Disappearance of Ben Needham: September 2016

 In September 2016, police informed Kerry Needham that they had learned that a man from Kos had said that Konstantinos Barkas, a digger operator, now deceased, had told him that Ben had died in an accident, and that Barkas had hidden the body in building waste.
 On 16 September police began a search for remains, in a different area from the one searched nearly four years earlier.
 Excavation work ended on 16 October.
 More than 800 tonnes of soil had been dug up, with any items of interest sent back to the UK for forensic analysis.
 DI Cousins said that one item which was found "close to an item dated to 1991" had been identified by the Needham family as being in Ben's possession at the time he went missing.
 Cousins said: "My team and I know that machinery, including a large digger, was used to clear an area of land on 24 July 1991, behind the farmhouse that was being renovated by the Needhams.
 It is my professional belief that Ben Needham died as a result of an accident near the farmhouse in Iraklis where he was last seen playing.
 The recovery of this item, and its location, further adds to my belief that material was removed from the farmhouse on or shortly after the day that Ben disappeared."

 2017 findings

-In July 2017, South Yorkshire Police announced that traces of blood were found on a fragment of a sandal, as well as on soil from inside a toy car, both items believed to belong to Ben.
+In July 2017, South Yorkshire Police announced that traces of blood were found on a fragment of a sandal, as well as soil from inside a toy car, both items believed to belong to Ben.
 The head of the British soil forensics group, Lorna Dawson, said her team discovered a genetic "profile indicative of human blood decomposition" on the piece of sandal and that the next step is to extract DNA from the fragment to determine whom the blood belongs to.
 According to Inspector Jon Cousins, these findings further strengthen the theory according to which Ben was killed the day he disappeared and is buried in Kos.
 However, it was reported in November 2018 that the blood on the toy car was not a match for Needham.